-2022 data was reviewed for compliance with the above standards both in terms of meeting globally accepted reporting principles (Relevance, Completeness, Consistency, Transparency and Accuracy) and being technically correct for reporting to the relevant agencies and stakeholders, primarily the US EPA under Subpart W. The verification was conducted by Spirit's staff according to their technical expertise and familiarity with the referenced standards rather than a strict adherence to a formal auditing protocol.
+2023 data was reviewed for compliance with the above standards both in terms of meeting globally accepted reporting principles (Relevance, Completeness, Consistency, Transparency, and Accuracy) and being technically correct for reporting to the relevant agencies and stakeholders, primarily the US EPA under Subpart W. The verification was conducted by Spirit's staff according to their technical expertise and familiarity with the referenced standards rather than a strict adherence to a formal auditing protocol.
 The review followed best practices for auditing and assurance, borrowing elements from various ISO standards including ISO 14064 specific to GHG reporting, and consisted of the following process:

-- Review of applicable Scope 1 GHG data provided by Antero Midstream staff including GHG monitoring plans, Subpart W reporting workbooks, basin specific workbooks and other supplemental reporting workbooks (e.g., Pipelines, Dehydrators, Compressors, Gas Analyses, LDAR Trackers, etc.); - Review of Electricity Consumption workbook (Energy Use Metrics 1.31.2022.xlsx); - Review of relevant ESG files including an ESG Summary workbook (Antero Midstream 2022 ESG Performance Metrics 08.05.2022.xlsx) and supporting files per reviewed metric including six (6) workbooks for safety metrics and 19 workbooks and two (2) supporting documents for water metrics; - Interviews with Antero Midstream staff as needed to clarify or demonstrate internal processes, calculations and values; - Draft findings table development, classification of findings as Administrative, Potential Non-Compliant Gaps, Recommended Process Improvements or Process Gaps and assignment of potential corrective actions; - To the best of our knowledge, Antero Midstream carefully reviewed these findings to determine whether any were material in nature, and if any had already been addressed. - After those determinations were provided, Spirit reviewed the final responses with Antero Midstream until all outstanding questions were resolved. - Antero resubmitted EGGRT forms to the EPA based on the findings and provided those reports to demonstrate final reported emissions values. - This limited assurance letter was then prepared, confirming Antero's 2022 reporting data against the standards listed above.
+- Review of applicable Scope 1 GHG data provided by Antero Midstream staff including GHG monitoring plans, Subpart W reporting workbooks, basin specific workbooks, and other supplemental reporting workbooks (e.g., Pipelines, Dehydrators, Compressors, Gas Analyses, LDAR Trackers, etc.); - Review of Electricity Consumption workbook (Energy Use Metrics 6.19.24.xlsx); - Review of relevant ESG files including an ESG Summary workbook (ESG Performance Metrics 2023.xlsx) and supporting files per reviewed metric including workbooks for safety metrics and workbooks and supporting documents for water metrics: - Interviews with Antero Midstream staff as needed to clarify or demonstrate internal processes, calculations, and values; - Draft findings table development, classification of findings as Administrative, Potential Non-Compliant Gaps, Recommended Process Improvements, or Process Gaps and assignment of potential corrective actions; - To the best of our knowledge, Antero Midstream carefully reviewed these findings to determine whether any were material in nature, and if any had already been addressed. - After those determinations were provided, Spirit reviewed the final responses with Antero Midstream until all outstanding questions were resolved.
+This limited assurance letter was then prepared, confirming Antero Midstream's 2023 reporting data against the standards listed above.